adyromantika/collapsible-archive-widget/readme.txt

 * 04-Sep-2007: Added ability to select whether to use abbreviations for the month names, and script.aculo.us effects!
 * 27-Sep-2007: Fixed javascript include - effects.js added and scriptaculous.js removed (For some reason it worked in 2.2).
 * 10-Nov-2007: Added ability to display posts (with caution), to expand by default, and also added plus and minus signs as expand/collapse buttons
-* 24-Aug-2008: Multiple updates:
-** Enqueue javascripts using WordPress API wp_enqueue_script ** Validation as XHTML 1.0 Transitional
-** Add option to expand current year and/or month by default ** REMOVED list type option
-** Added ability to upload own plus and minus images ** Added ability to display plugin link.
+* 24-Aug-2008: Multiple updates: (1) Enqueue javascripts using WordPress API wp_enqueue_script (2) Validation as XHTML 1.0 Transitional (3) Add option to expand current year and/or month by default (4) REMOVED list type option (5) Added ability to upload own plus and minus images (6) Added ability to display plugin link.
 If you'd like to support this plugin, having the "powered by" on your blog is the best way; it's our only promotion or advertising.
+* 25-Aug-2008: Bugfix to not load javascripts when effects is not used